HazyResearch/mindbender/dashboard/README.md

 ### How Each Report Is Produced

-Suppose a line in the dashboard configuration refers to report template `variable/inference` with a named parameter `variable=has_spouse.is_correct`.
+Suppose a line in the snapshot configuration refers to report template `variable/inference` with a named parameter `variable=has_spouse.is_correct`.
 Following steps are taken to produce the report.

 1. **Instantiation**.